soulgalore/jdbcmetrics/README.md

 * Statistics about writes per request (average, median, percentile etc)

 ##Background##
-In 99% of the projects we have worked with, when the shit hits the fan the problem is the database.
+In 99% of the projects we have worked with, when the shit hits the fan the problem is the interaction with the database.
 We want a super easy way of knowing what actually is happening between the application server & the database.

 ##Setup##